Hurdiidae: Distribution

 Hurdiids had a global distribution.
 The earliest known hurdiid in the fossil record is Peytoia infercambriensis, which lived during the third age of the Cambrian in what is now the country of Poland.
 The group increased in diversity during the Miaolingian epoch.
 Post-Cambrian records of the group are rare, but the group lasted into the Devonian period, with the last known taxon being the Emsian Schinderhannes bartelsi from what is now Germany.

 Classification

 Hurdiidae is classified within Radiodonta, a clade of stem-group arthropods.
 Hurdiidae is defined phylogenetically as the most inclusive clade containing Hurdia victoria but not Amplectobelua symbrachiata, Anomalocaris canadensis, or Tamisiocaris borealis.
+Some authors have argued that Peytoiidae, which was named by Conway Morris and Robison, 1982, has priority over Hurdiidae, and that Hurdiidae has "yet to be properly established following ICZN standards", due to its first definition not having a character-based diagnosis, and the second being published in an online-only journal without being registered in the ZooBank database.

-The phylogeny of hurdiids, accompanying the description of the hurdiids Aegirocassis benmoulae, Titanokorys gainesii, and the analyzation of Stanleycaris hirpex as follows:
+Cladogram of Hurdiidae after Moysiuk & Caron, 2025: